Mendudu/Mendudu/README.md

 # Mendudu
 Mendudu provides a simple, lightweight framework for building web servers in Lua.
 With features like routing, middleware, asynchronous task handling, and support for different content types, it offers a flexible and efficient way to handle HTTP requests.
 Its event-driven architecture, inspired by Node.js, makes it particularly well-suited for applications requiring high concurrency and low latency.

+# Install Mendudu
+`luarocks install mendudu`

+Example how to use it (see under section Example usage).

 ## Selling Points of Mendudu:
 - Event-Driven Architecture: Inspired by Node.js, Mendudu provides an event-driven model that allows for efficient handling of asynchronous tasks.
 - Simple and Lightweight: Mendudu is designed to be lightweight and easy to use, making it ideal for small projects and rapid prototyping.